 To meet our growth in units, faculty and students, the College needs modern laboratory and classroom space.
 Private support opportunities are available to donors at many levels and include naming opportunities for buildings, classrooms, laboratories and public spaces.

 An endowment is a permanent fund in which the principal is invested and only the annual interest income is used to support the endowment purpose.
 Endowments can be used to fund endowed professorships, a chair, lectureships, scholarship, etc.

 The Dean's Fund for Continued Excellence allows the Dean the discretion to direct funds to worthy projects at critical times.

 Creating a Gift

 There are many ways to provide a gift to the College of Social and Behavioral Sciences.
 The College can accept a variety of types of gifts, from cash, property, appreciated securities or charitable trusts.
 With all of the exciting educational support and research activities in the college there is sure to be a project that speaks to your heart.
 You may explore our "how to give" website for additional information.

-For more information on giving to the College of Social and Behavioral Sciences please contact Stephen Arneson, Director of Development.
-You can reach Stephen at (909) 537-4305 or email@example.com.
+For more information on giving to the College of Social and Behavioral Sciences, please contact our Development Office at 909-537-4493.

 Thank you for supporting access to excellent education.